isomerpages/moe-poiching/_pcs-experience/Moral 德/MOE Sexuality Education 性教育课程.md

 Education programmes by MOE-approved external providers.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents are to give
-consent for your child to attend the Sexuality Education lessons via Parent Gateway from <strong>26/02/2024</strong>.
-Parents who wish to opt their child out, please complete an opt-out form by clicking on the link provided in Parent Gateway. <strong>This is to be done and submitted by 11/03/2024</strong>.</p>
+consent for your child to attend the Sexuality Education lessons via Parent Gateway from <strong>31/01/2025</strong>.
+Parents who wish to opt their child out, please complete an opt-out form by clicking on the link provided in Parent Gateway.
+This is to be done and submitted by <strong>07/03/2025</strong>.</p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
-at 67856420 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+at <strong>67856420</strong> for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
-<p></p>